ryane009/OS-forking-vm-process-isolation/kvstore/README.md

 <!-- TODO: Fill this out. -->

-## Design Overview:
+## Design Overview: to parse through the strings, I used strtok

-## Collaborators:
+## Collaborators: wcpark, azchen, eko10

-## Extra Credit Attempted:
+## Extra Credit Attempted: 0

-## How long did it take to complete the Distributed Store portion of KVStore?
+## How long did it take to complete the Distributed Store portion of KVStore?: 8 hours

 <!-- Enter an approximate number of hours that you spent actively working on the project. -->